mustythefirst/hardhat-test-with.env/README.md

 Most of the times setting .env often causes a lot of problems so developers just put them into the main hardhat.config.js file.
-I wanted to have a method that was to always work to making sure that API keys as well as private keys were always hidden.
+I wanted to have a method that was to always work to making sure that API key as well as the private key were always hidden.

 To sucessfully use dotenv.

 1. npm init -y
 2. npm i doteenv
-3. in the fule where the API key and private key are required, at the top of the file type in: require("dotenv").config(); - name the file: test.js
+3. in the folder where the API key and private key is required, at the top of the file type in: require("dotenv").config(); - name the file: test.js
 3. type in the same file console.log("process.env.API_KEY") - this will allow you to test if dotenv even works!
 4. create .env file
 5. type in the .env file API_KEY=12345